java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 ---

 <a id="intro">&nbsp;</a>
-## What are Method Handles
+## What are method handles
-Method Handles are a low level mechanism used for method lookup and invocation.
-It is often compared to reflection, because both the Reflection API and Method Handles provide means to invoke methods and constructors and access fields.
+Method handles are a low level mechanism used for method lookup and invocation.
+It is often compared to reflection, because both the Reflection API and method handles provide means to invoke methods and constructors and access fields.

-What exactly is a Method Handle?
+What exactly is a method handle?
 It's a direct reference to a method, constructor, or field, which can be invoked.
 The Method Handle API allows manipulations on top of simple pointer to the method, that allow us to insert or reorder the arguments, or transform the return values, for example.

-Let's take a closer look at what Method Handle mechanism can provide and how we can effectively use it.
+Let's take a closer look at what method handle mechanism can provide and how we can effectively use it.

 <a id="access">&nbsp;</a>
 ## Access checking